Is ADHD a Disability? Your Legal Rights at Work

 Not quite.
 The law requires reasonable accommodations.
 These are things that don’t pose an undue hardship to the employer – things that aren’t outrageously expensive or burdensome to the business.

-What accommodations are unreasonable?
+What ADHD accommodations are unreasonable at work?

 It depends on the situation and the size of the company.
 What’s reasonable to expect from a multinational corporation might cause undue hardship for a small business.
 Let’s say you’re not a “morning person,” and that you say to your boss, “I need to come in at 10, but I’ll work till seven.”
 If the office does all of its business from 8 a.m. to 5 p.m., your request probably won’t fly.
 Given the demands of the business, it may not be reasonable.
 Or let’s say that the only way you can stay organized is to have your own secretary.
 If the company has a firm policy of one secretary for every three workers, that accommodation may also be seen as unreasonable.

-There’s no need to bring up ADHD until you have to.
+Don’t bring up ADHD until you have to.
 Often, you can get what you need without mentioning it.
 For example, you might say, “I’m really bothered by noise.
 I would be more effective and efficient if my office weren’t quite so close to the copier.”

-What if my boss says no?
+What if my boss refuses ADHD accommodations?

 Consider hiring a coach to keep your work on track.
 And ask the boss again a few weeks later.
 But if your boss starts criticizing your work performance, it’s probably time to consult an employment attorney about the best way to reveal your ADHD.
 If you get fired before disclosing that you have ADHD, it will be difficult to make the case that you were the victim of disability discrimination.